iCAS-Lab/intel_movidius/README.md

  3. Click "create USB filter", edit the filter and enter the following `Vendor ID: 03e7`
  `Product ID: 2485`
- 4. Click "create USB filter again", edit the filter and enter the following `Vendor ID: 03e7`
+ 4. Click "create USB filter" again, edit the filter and enter the following `Vendor ID: 03e7`
  `Product ID: f63b`
  5. Set the drivers to USB 3.0